norbertg1/Temperature_Controller-HW/Readme.md

 # Thermoelectric module temperature stabilizer (PID controller)

 This is a temperature stabilizer for thermoelectric cooler module (Peltier module) based on STM32F3 microprocessor and buck converter.
-This repository consist from a project of schematic and PCB design files made in Altium Designer with LCSC part number ready for manufacturing with JLCPCB.
+The repository consist from a project of **Schematic** and **PCB design** files made in Altium Designer.
+All parts includes LCSC part number ready for manufacturing with JLCPCB.

 **Features:**
  - 1.5 A and 5 A output current
- - NTC temp. sensor
- - BMP280 temp. sensor
+ - Various NTC, PTC temp. sensor support
- - 16 bit ADC for NTC
+ - 16 bit ADC for temp. sensor
- - Vref with LM4041 1.225 V
+ - I2C temp. sensor support (BMP280, etc..)
- - Current sense for both outputs
+ - Current, voltage and power sense for both outputs
+ - PID loop
  - STM32F373
+ - Vref with LM4041 1.225 V for better temp. sensing
  - OLED screen

 ### Block schematic: